magicleap/ml1-spectator-mode/Documentation/StreamingGuide.md

 NDI Stream not showing as option in OBS:
 * Double check the steps in the "Create the NDI Rig" section -- make sure if you're using the standard render pipeline, you set the NDI Sender capture method to "game view".
 If using URP, you can use "camera", but you must set the NDI Camera's Camera/HDR setting to "Off".
+* If attempting to stream from iOS, make sure the project is using URP or HDRP.

 If you are still having issues with NDI stream latency, you can try the following:
 * Add a second machine to process the rendering.